chuot/rdio-scanner/docs/faq.md

 A: Force a refresh of the web application from the browser (usually with ctrl-shift-r) to resolve the issue.
 Alternatively, you can click on the icon just to the left of the URL address and select website settings, then clear all website data.

+**Q: How do I install FFMPEG on Windows**

+A: Please follow instructions at this address: [https://www.wikihow.com/Install-FFmpeg-on-Windows](https://www.wikihow.com/Install-FFmpeg-on-Windows)

+**Q: How do I configure a reverse-proxy in front of Rdio Scanner**

+A: There are so many reverse proxy technologies out there that it's hard the cover them all.
+One thing to keep in mind is that Rdio Scanner works with websockets, so the reverse proxy must also supports websockets to work properly with Rdio Scanner.
+For some examples, take a look at the [https://github.com/chuot/rdio-scanner/tree/master/docs/examples/apache](https://github.com/chuot/rdio-scanner/tree/master/docs/examples/apache) for `Apache HTTP` or [https://github.com/chuot/rdio-scanner/tree/master/docs/examples/nginx](https://github.com/chuot/rdio-scanner/tree/master/docs/examples/nginx) for `nginx`.

 **Q: I did not find an answer to my question in this FAQ**

-A: No problem, just drop us a line at **[rdio-scanner@saubeo.solutions](mailto:rdio-scanner@saubeo.solutions)** and we'll make sure to add the relevant information in this document in the next release.
-In the meantime, You can ask your questions on the [Rdio Scanner Discussions](https://github.com/chuot/rdio-scanner/discussions) at **[https://github.com/chuot/rdio-scanner/discussions](https://github.com/chuot/rdio-scanner/discussions)**.
+A: No problem, just drop us a line at [rdio-scanner@saubeo.solutions](mailto:rdio-scanner@saubeo.solutions) and we'll make sure to add the relevant information in this document in the next release.
+In the meantime, You can ask your questions on the [Rdio Scanner Discussions](https://github.com/chuot/rdio-scanner/discussions) at [https://github.com/chuot/rdio-scanner/discussions](https://github.com/chuot/rdio-scanner/discussions).

 \pagebreak{}